Overview of Brain Tumors

 This extremely serious condition requires immediate medical attention.
 If people are in a coma or have difficulty breathing, herniation of the brain may be developing.
 To help such people breathe, doctors insert a plastic tube through the nose or mouth into the windpipe (trachea) and attach it to a ventilator

-If the tumor is blocking the flow of cerebrospinal fluid through the spaces within the brain, a device may be used to drain the cerebrospinal fluid and thus reduce the risk of herniation.
+If the tumor is blocking the flow of cerebrospinal fluid (CSF) through the spaces within the brain, a device may be used to drain the CSF and thus reduce the risk of herniation.
 The device consists of a small tube (catheter) connected to a gauge that measures the pressure within the skull.
 The tube is inserted through a tiny opening drilled in the skull.
 A local anesthetic (usually plus a sedative) or a general anesthetic may be used.
 The tube is removed or converted to a permanent drain (shunt) after a few days.
 During this time, doctors surgically remove all or part of the tumor or use radiosurgery or whole-brain radiation therapy to reduce the size of the tumor and thus relieve the blockage.

 Metastases